QuangNgo1012/angry_birds_project/Meeting-notes.md

 4. Chen Wang

 ## Summary of works
-We discuss and split the task.
+We discuss about the progress of the project and the difficulties of the developement process.

 ## Challenges

-1. The class hierachy is still unfinished and alot of works need to be done.
+1. We still struggle with the external libraries.
+2. Some members missed the notification on Microsoft Teams about teh meetings.
+3. Struggling to connect the class together.

 ## Actions

 1. Viet will implement the class menu and its inherit.
-2. Barnik will implement the level and try to build a level.
+2. Barnik will implement the map class and try to build a level.
-3. Quang and Chen will implement the object class.
+3. Chen will implement the object class and its inherit.
-4. Quang implement the CMakeList.txt
+4. Quang will implement the CMakeList.txt and the game class.

 > Please reflect these action decisions in your git commit messages so that
 > your group members and advisor can follow the progress.